-Help support BOOST: BOOST is funded through our Maryland state budget.
-It is very important that our state legislators hear about the positive impact of BOOST in Maryland’s educational landscape.
-If you are open to sharing your story, please sign up for the BOOST Action Network here.
+BOOST is funded through the Maryland state budget.
+If you are open to sharing your story with legislators, please sign up for the BOOST Action Network here.

 The BOOST Scholarship Coalition is a group of parents, educators and school administrators who are dedicated to ensuring that Maryland students have access to high-quality, affordable and diverse educational options.

 We believe that education is not one-size-fits-all and that families should have the opportunity to choose the education that best fits their child's needs.
 We advocate for families in Maryland.